Current needs for prayer:

-Bingham and Magdalene are two small neighbouring scheme that are home to many Scottish people as well as many ethnic groups that are moving into the area.
+Bingham and Magdalene are two small neighbouring schemes in Edinburgh that are home to many Scottish people as well as many ethnic groups that are moving into the area.
 This area has a strong sense of community with locals being active in community gardens and neighbourhood activities.
 However, these neighbourhoods have some complicated problems.

 In the 2012 Index of Multiple Deprivation, the area was ranked 45 out of 6,505 in Scotland, where 1 was the most deprived area in Scotland.
 The scheme ranks at the lowest index for employment, health, and education, and at the bottom 14% in crime.